RobotiXX/fetch-noetic-moveit/README.md

 move_group = MoveGroupInterface("arm_with_torso", "base_link")
 ```

-With MoveIt!, you can control the robot whole body in joint level, for example
+With MoveIt!, you can control the robot whole body on joint level, for example

 ```sh
 joint_names = ["torso_lift_joint", "shoulder_pan_joint",